 - (b) in France:

-- (i) the income tax; and
+- (i) the income tax;

 - (ii) the corporation tax;

+- (iii) the contributions on corporation tax; and

+- (iv) widespread social security contributions and contributions for the reimbursement of the social debt;
-including any withholding tax, prepayment (precompte) or advance payment with respect to the aforesaid taxes

-(hereinafter referred to as "French tax").
+including any withholding tax or advance payment with respect to the aforesaid taxes; (hereinafter referred to as "French tax").

-- 3. This Convention shall also apply to any identical or substantially similar taxes which are subsequently imposed in addition to, or in place of, the existing taxes.
-The competent authorities of the Contracting States shall notify to each other any important changes which have been made in their respective taxation laws. - 4.
-If by reason of changes made in the taxation law of either Contracting State, it seems desirable to amend any article of this Convention without affecting the general principles thereof, the necessary amendments may be made by mutual consent by means of an exchange of diplomatic notes or in any other manner in accordance with their constitutional procedures.
+3. This Convention shall also apply to any identical or substantially similar taxes which are subsequently imposed in addition to, or in place of, the existing taxes.
+The competent authorities of the Contracting States shall notify to each other any important changes which have been made in their respective taxation laws.